Tamanna871/API_Testing_Project/README.md

 Anyone with the URL can:
 - View full docs
-- Click "Run in Postman" to import the collection
+- Click "Run in Postman" to import the collection into their local Postman tool
 - Access all pre-request and test scripts as they are

 ## 🙋‍♀️ Author